Shaikh-areeb/Loan_Approval_Prediction-Classification/README.md

 Step 10: Deployment with Streamlit

-Key Features
+-Key Features

-How to Use the Application
+-How to Use the Application

-Conclusion
+-Conclusion

 ## Models Perfomance